 Cybersecurity businesses should care about social selling for multiple reasons, to state a few:

 Social Selling Allows Sales Teams to Build Strong Relationships

 Sales representatives can use social tools to follow up on relevant conversations in the industry.
 This is known as social listening.
 The team can identify new leads that are already involved in the niche of your product and can reach out to them slowly with useful information at the correct time.

 Marketers and sales executives can benefit a lot from social selling tools.
 39% of B2B professionals said that social selling helped reduce the amount spent on researching potential prospects.
 In addition, social selling increased the number of leads they work with.

 Social Selling Helps Identify Client’s Pain Points and Buying Prospects

-Imagine venting on a social media platform about a problem you are having with a certain tool or process and some time later getting a short message from someone telling you they have just the solution to your frustration.
-We are living in a time where tools should help make our workflow and life easier not complicated.
+Imagine venting on a social media platform about a problem you are having with a certain tool or process and sometime later getting a short message from someone telling you they have just the solution to your frustration.
+We are living in a time where tools should help make our workflow and life easier not more complicated.
 The approach will be appreciated and well-received.